AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/On_Balance_Volume.md

 ## Visualization

 Vizualization of an indicator depends on the type of a series you display it with.
-Here is a sample where On Balance Volume indicators with with different parameters and settings are added to different plots:
+Here is a sample where On Balance Volume indicators with different parameters and settings are added to different plots:

 ```
 var obv_1 = plot_1.obv(mapping, "area").series();